amitsaha/echorand.me/content/posts/fluentbit-kubernetes.md

 # Step 2 — Creating a ConfigMap for Fluent Bit

-To configure fluent bit we will create a configmap specifying various configuration sections and attributes. parameters.
+To configure fluent bit we will create a configmap specifying various configuration sections, parameters and attributes.
 When we create the daemonset, Kubernetes will make this config map available as files to fluent bit at startup.
 We will create three versions of this `ConfigMap` as we progress through this tutorial.
 We will create the first version now.